Folkestone Groomers Directory

 Malaseb is a prescription antibacterial and antifungal shampoo (POM-V status) used for seborrhoeic dermatitis and ringworm in dogs.
 It contains miconazole (an antifungal) and chlorhexidine (antibacterial), and it's been a trusted treatment for decades.[11]

-Non-Prescription Option for Groomers: Malabeze Shampoo
+Non-Prescription Option: Malabeze Shampoo

 What About Home Remedies?

-Final Summary for UK Dog Groomers
+Summary for UK Dog Owners

 Frequently Asked Questions